Sanford Program for Undergraduate Research (SPUR) and NSF Research Experience for Undergraduates (REU)

 IMPORTANT: In addition, please send a copy of your official transcripts (one from each college you have attended) and two letters of recommendation.
 Only sealed official transcripts or official electronic transcripts will be accepted.
 You must arrange for transcripts from all institutions where you have taken college level courses.

-Letters of recommendation should be sent from the author's e mail.
+Letters of recommendation should be sent from the author's email to REU@sanfordhealth.org.
 An application will not be considered complete until the application form, letters of reference, and transcripts arrive at Sanford Research.
 Late applications will not be considered.

-Transcripts and letters of recommendation should be sent to:
+Alternatively, transcripts and letters of recommendation may be mailed to:

-Please download the application using Internet Explorer (not Firefox or Chrome).
-If you have trouble downloading or submitting the application, please e mail: REU@sanfordhealth.org or call (605)274-5525.
+NOTE: Please download applications using Internet Explorer (not Firefox or Chrome).
+If you have trouble downloading or submitting the application, please e mail: REU@sanfordhealth.org or call (605) 312-6590.
+You can also upgrade to the latest version of Adobe Reader by visiting http://www.adobe.com/go/reader_download.